 Apple Mail

 Image: Second

 Setup Filtering Training

-Disable spam filtering in Apple Mail
+O Disable spam filtering in Apple Mail

 Enable spam filtering using Mail extension

-Simpler setup (requires macOS 12 or later) The extension filters messages remaining in the inbox after your Mail rules Use "Select Mailboxes to Filter" to filter messages moved elsewhere Enable the SpamSieve extension in Mail + Settings + Extensions Train SpamSieve from the P menu bar icon or SpamSieve's Dock menu
+Simpler setup (requires macOS 12 or later) The extension filters messages remaining in the inbox after your Mail rules Use "Select Mailboxes to Filter" to filter messages moved elsewhere Enable the SpamSieve extension in Mail - Settings - Extensions Train SpamSieve from the remenu bar icon or SpamSieve's Dock menu

-🗹 Check inboxes for new messages not sent to Mail extension
+Check inboxes for new messages not sent to Mail extension

-${igodot}$ Setting Up the Extension ${\ }{igodot}$ Checking the Extension Setup

-\bigcirc Customization \bigcirc FAQ

-Enable spam filtering using Mail plug-in

-More customizable setup (requires macOS 13 or earlier) Filters all incoming messages before your other Mail rules Install the plug-in, and enable in Mail + Settings + General Create a "SpamSieve" rule in Mail + Settings > Rules Train SpamSieve from the Message menu at the top of the screen

-Install Plug-In Uninstall Plug-In

-\odot Setting Up the Plug-In \odot Checking the Plug-In Setup
+Customization Enable spam filtering using Mail plug-in More customizable setup (requires macOS 13 or earlier) Filters all incoming messages before your other Mail rules Install the plug-in, and enable in Mail + Settings + General Create a "SpamSieve" rule in Mail + Settings + Rules Train SpamSieve from the Message menu at the top of the screen Install Plug-In Uninstall Plug-In \odot Setting Up the Plug-In \odot Checking the Plug-In Setup

-2. Make sure that SpamSieve has Full Disk Access by going to System Settings ➤ Security & Privacy ➤ Privacy.
+2. Make sure that SpamSieve has Full Disk Access by going to System Settings → Security & Privacy.
 This is described in more detail in the Granting Full Disk Access section.
 (If you are using macOS 10.13 or earlier, you can skip this step.)

 3. Quit Mail.
-Then double-click the SpamSieve application and choose Install Apple Mail Plug-In from the SpamSieve menu at the top-left of the screen.
+Then double-click the SpamSieve application, go to Settings ► Apple Mail ► Setup, and click the Install Plug-In button.
 Now relaunch Mail.